vijeet-shah/MERN-STACK/Readme.md

 The MERN Stack provides a full-stack JavaScript development environment, allowing for a seamless workflow from front-end to back-end development.
 This makes it a popular choice for building scalable, production-ready web applications.

-Here i will teach everyone about MERM Stack development from basic to advance.
+Here i will teach everyone about MERN Stack development from basic to advance.

 Let's begin.